Looking for the best family restaurants in Greater Victoria area?

 4492 Happy Valley Rd.
 (250) 474-2333

-Though this may be a bit out of the way for the average Victorian, I have to say it is absolutely worth the drive one day.
+Though this may be a bit out of the way for the average Victorian, I have to say it is absolutely worth the drive if you feel like a little adventure.
 We stopped in after a day trip to East Sooke Park and they happily filled our hungry bellies with their home-style food.
 The atmosphere is perfect for families and the staff are so friendly.
 Plus there's goats, chickens, turkeys, and more fun barnyard animals in their "Critter Corner" outside.
 It might be hard to escape without a visit to the Sugar Shack inside.
 They have ice cream, old fashioned milkshakes, floats, sundaes, and even banana splits, oh my!

 7. Beacon Drive In – James Bay